A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The excited states

 Which operator creates such excitations?
 Let us consider the simplest excitation of this type in which two adjacent faces $f_1$ and $f_2$ have zero fluxes (see Fig. \ref{Fig:exc3} (a)).
 The rank of the projector to this energy eigenstate sector is $2^{2g}$ (see Appendix \ref{App:Trace}).
 Therefore, it is natural to postulate that these energy eigenstates can be created by an operator $M_{3}$ supported on the edge $e'$ shared by $f_1$ and $f_2$ acting on any of the $2^{2g}$ groundstates.

 To construct $M_3$ explicitly, it is convenient to consider the seed state $\ket{S}$ defined in Eq. \eqref{Eq:StateS} which is a $+1$ eigenstate of all $B_f$.
-Demanding that $M_3$ commutes with $M_1$ and that it rotates the $+ 1$ eigenstate of $M_2$ to the $0$ eigenstate of $M_2$, we obtain
+Demanding that $M_3$ commutes with $M_1$ and that it rotates the $+ 1$ eigenstate of $M_2$ to the $0$ eigenstate of $M_2$, we obtain (in the Pauli $Z$ basis)

 Note $M_3$ endowed with the properties that we have demanded is not unique, however we will discuss the rationale for the above choice in the following section.
 For the present purposes, any other choice of $M_3$ would also work.
 Let us denote the operator $M_3$ supported on an edge $e'$ as $M_{3,e'}$.
 It follows that with $\ket{S}$ given by Eq. \eqref{Eq:StateS}, we obtain